jakubBone/CurrencyCalculator/README.md

 # 💵🌱 CurrencyExchangeApp

-This project is a simple Spring Boot application that I built to learn and practice the Spring Framework
+This project is a simple Spring Boot application that I am currently developing to learn and practice the Spring Framework.

 I learn the fundamentals of Spring Boot, dependency injection, and REST API development.